tacobayle/nested-VCF/tasks.md

 - checking that the network exists before creating a VM

 # to test
+- adding link to esxi (mgmt only)
+- adding link to vsphere
+- adding link to nsx

 # tested
 - last ESXi commissioning is not working (20241207_esxi_iso_removal)